• Transcending the Human Paradox

 My masculine counterpart (now husband) came into my life in December of 2022.
 We married in March of 2023 and settled down in gorgeous Tennessee, where I had to dive into the daunting task of finding a new professional direction once again.

-It’s safe to say my disinclination to consider the venture had usually stemmed from lack of true understanding or deeper knowledge on the subject matter.
+It’s safe to say in addition to the lack of time and funds, my disinclination to consider the venture had also stemmed from lack of true understanding or deeper knowledge on the subject matter.

-Not long after, I had an epiphany and in October of 2023, I reached another major turning point in my life when I got my Real Estate License.
+Eventually, in October of 2024, I reached another major turning point and milestone in my life when I got my Real Estate License.

-My path and everything I have ever done make complete sense, and my attitude and general mood are quite positive.
+My journey and everything I have ever done make complete sense, and my attitude and general mood are quite positive.

 My life feels natural, genuine, blissful, and meaningful.
 I’ve truly come to appreciate who I am and my experiences, and I have a bright point of view.